twentyTwo/vsc-ext-coding-time-tracker/README.md

     <h1>Simple Coding Time Tracker: A Visual Studio Code Extension</h1>
 </div>

 Simple Coding Time Tracker is a powerful extension for Visual Studio Code that helps you monitor and analyze your coding time.
-If you are curious about your coding habits, this extension covers you!
+If you are curious about your coding habits, this extension covers you.

 ## Features